anujgupta82/anujgupta82.github.io_old/_posts/2016-09-24-gradients.markdown

 ### Introduction

-Training neural nets ia all about [computing gradients](http://deeplearning.stanford.edu/wiki/index.php/Deriving_gradients_using_the_backpropagation_idea).
+Training neural nets is all about [computing gradients](http://deeplearning.stanford.edu/wiki/index.php/Deriving_gradients_using_the_backpropagation_idea).
 In this post we will systmatically see the maths that goes into computing these gradients.
 The complexity of calculations depends on 3 things:

 1. Depth of the network
 2. Number of training examples (1 or more)
-3. Number of input nodes (1=scalar, more=vector)
+3. Number of components in input (1=scalar, >1=vector)

 Through out this post we assume:
 1. There is no bias term.